grz0zrg/wui/README.md

 <a name="wui"></a>
 ### WUI ###

->Not really a widget but a collection of tools, can be helpfull if you want to add draggable functionality to a div or do simple fade in/out.
+Not really a widget but a collection of tools, can be helpfull if you want to add draggable functionality to a div or do simple fade in/out.

 Note: All effects have a fixed transition time value (set in the CSS), for simplicity.

 *Methods*:

->*   draggable(element, draggable_state)
+>*   draggable(element, draggable_state, on_drag_cb)
 *   fadeIn(element)
 *   fadeOut(element, fade_finish_cb, hide_when_fade_finish)